Hausdorff gaps and towers in P(\omega)/Fin: Towards a structure theory: Tukey order on towers

 \begin{thm}(see \cite{directed-stevo}) Let $D$ be a directed poset of size at most $\om_1$.
 Then either $D\equiv 1$, or $D\equiv \omega$, or $D\equiv \omega_1$, or $[\om_1]^{<\om} \geq_T D \geq_T \om\times\om_1$.
-Moreover, under $\mathsf{MA}$ there are no Tukey types in between $\om\times\om_1$ and $[\om_1]^{\om}$. \end{thm}
+Moreover, under $\mathsf{PFA}$ there are no Tukey types in between $\om\times\om_1$ and $[\om_1]^{<\om}$. \end{thm}

-Now we have to agree on which emanations of towers we want to examine.
-Towers ordered by ``$\sub$'' are not satisfactory because we do not really want to pay attention to finite modifications of the levels.
-Also, it is more convenient to deal with directed sets.
+We have to agree on which emanations of towers we want to examine.
+Towers ordered by ``$\sub$'' are not satisfactory because we do not really want to pay attention to finite modifications of levels.
+It is also more convenient to deal with directed sets.
 Structure theory for non-directed posets is available (see \cite{oriented-stevo}), but seems to be a bit cumbersome.
-The right structure to study seems to be the ideal generated by the tower (and all finite subsets).
-As before, for a given tower $\mathcal{T}$ we will denote it by $\langle\mathcal{T}\rangle$, this time understanding it as the structure $(\langle\mathcal{T}\rangle, \sub)$
+The right structure to study seems to be the ideal generated by the tower (and all finite subsets of $\omega$).
+As before, we denote it by $\langle\mathcal{T}\rangle$ for a given tower $\mathcal{T}$, this time understanding it as the structure $(\langle\mathcal{T}\rangle, \sub)$.
+The only inconvenience is that $\langle\mathcal{T}\rangle$ has cardinality continuum.
+For this reason we also consider a cofinal directed subset of $(\langle\mathcal{T}\rangle,\sub)$ consisting of finite modifications of elements of $\mathcal T$,

-Before we prove the main result of this section, we will notice the following simple fact.